apple/swift-mmio/Sources/SVD2Swift/Documentation.docc/UsingSVD2Swift.md

 ### Use the tool

-Before using `svd2swift`, you need an SVD file, see <doc:Documentation#Find-your-device's-SVD-file> for suggestions on how to locate the SVD file for your device.
+Before using `svd2swift`, you need an SVD file, see <doc:SVD2Swift#Find-your-device's-SVD-file> for suggestions on how to locate the SVD file for your device.

 With `svd2swift` now built you can use it to generate a register interface for your device.
 For example, using a hypothetical "device.svd" file, the simplest usage of `svd2swift` is: